dermesser/uvco/README.md

 A `Promise<T>` is a coroutine promise, and can be awaited.
 It is the basic unit, and only access to concurrency; there is no `Task` or such.
 Awaiting a promise will save the current execution state, and resume it as soon as the promise is ready.
 A single coroutine is represented by a single `Promise` object.
-Dropping the `Promise` will destroy (cancel) the coroutine, although - due to the way libuv works - for many kinds of handles (UDP sockets, timers, etc.) this will leak memory, as libuv uses asynchronous close operations. uvco will print a warning in the case that a pending coroutine is dropped and handles are leaked in this way.
+Dropping the `Promise` will destroy (cancel) the coroutine.
+Some handles, like UDP and stream sockets as well as timers have asynchronous close methods.
+It's best practice to `co_await` the returned `Promise<void>`.
+If those handles are dropped, or inside a coroutine that has been cancelled, the close operation will proceed asynchronously, and uvco will ensure that no memory is leaked.

 When in doubt, refer to the examples in `test/`; they are actively maintained.